philnd1/ArcGIS/Contents/05-import-data.md

-# instructions for importing data to ArcGIS
+# Step Five: Instructions for importing data to ArcGIS

 ## Importing a CSV to ArcGIS Online